jjj757/tournament-site/README.md

+# Something fun that could be implemented in the future
+A mix between exploring an opportunity, some vibe coding with AI, and learning basic HTML and Java

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.